Alaska's Abundant Wildlife and Glacier Bay

 Please see our page How To Prepare For Your Workshop.
 We will send you a detailed information document 90 days before your workshop.
 This document will include specifics of where and when to meet, gear and clothing recommendations, and more.

 - Double occupancy lodging.
-Single available for $300 supplement.
-Sitka and Juneau Hotel Only
+Single available for $500 supplement.
+(Hotel only.)

 - All meals, soft drinks, and snacks during the workshop